microconfig/microconfig/README.md

 You can try to build configs from the dedicated example repo: https://github.com/microconfig/configs-layout-example

-## Viewing differences between config's versions
+## Viewing differences between config versions
 During the config build, Microconfig compares newly generated files to files generated during the previous build for each service for each config type.
 Microconfig can detect added/removed/changed properties.